-Text from the UWMP Act has been included in grey text boxes with italicized font at beginning of relevant sections of this UWMP.
+Text from the Urban Water Management Planning Act (UWMP Act) has been included in grey text boxes with italicized font at beginning of relevant sections of this UWMP.
 The information presented in the respective UWMP sections and the associated text, figures, and tables are collectively intended to fulfill the requirements of that sub-section of the UWMP Act.
-To the extent practicable, supporting documentation has also been provided in Appendix A through Appendix M. Other sources for the information contained herein are provided in the references section of this document.
+To the extent practicable, supporting documentation has also been provided in Appendix A through Appendix L. Other sources for the information contained herein are provided in the references section of this document.

-Per CWC §10644(a)(2), selected information for the 2020 UWMP updates must be presented in standardized tables for electronic submittal to DWR.
+Per CWC §10644(a)(2), selected information for the 2020 UWMP Update must be presented in standardized tables for electronic submittal to DWR.
 The tables presented in this UWMP have been renumbered, but the content has been preserved and the original DWR table numbers are included in parentheses in the table titles.